ch3-g10-eng1/video-game/README.md

 Note that most tasks that are not specific to a single project can be run with `name:` prefix, where the `name` should be replaced with the ID of a specific project.
 For example, `core:clean` removes `build` folder only from the `core` project.

+## Where to start

+the controller class of the game is MazeGame which inherits from applicationAdapter to access the libgdx framework this then calls every other class and controls them as the game goes on in render some helper functions are also found within gameController most complex methods are class methods within their respective classes